From the desk of Harsh Strongman

 People will believe in you once you’ve already succeeded.

-People will look back and say they “I always knew you’d make it” once you make it.
+People will look back and say, “I always knew you’d make it” once you make it.

 People will always try to tell you what to do.